mercybaffour/mercybaffour/README.md

 - 🔭 I’m currently working as an application developer!
 - 🌱 I’m currently learning Python, SQL, & Java
-- 👯 I’m looking to collaborate on data engineering related projects!
+- 👯 I’m looking to collaborate on cybersecurity and/or data engineering related projects!
 - 🤔 I’m looking for help with data architecture.
 - 💬 Ask me about Anything!
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/mercybaffour)